eclectic-coding/rails_app/README.md

 If you use this syntax, the template will not prompt you the application name, and subsequent options will be preselected for you.

-Right not this syntax only supports the following options:
+Right now this syntax only supports the following options:
 - app name
 - assets pipeline
 - styling
 - database
+- skip spring
+- skip action mailer
+- skip action mailbox
+- skip action text
+- skip active storage
+- skip action cable

 More options will be added in future releases.